jakiced/jakiced-devops-mentorship/README.md

 # Homework 2

-Create new branch called: week-2-bandit-labs from your current main branch. - [x]
+Create new branch called: week-2-bandit-labs from your current main branch. ✔️

-Add new dir called week-2 inside that dir you should create file called bash-notes.md. - [x]
+Add new dir called week-2 inside that dir you should create file called bash-notes.md. ✔️

 File bash-notes.md should contain minimum all commands executed durring this task.
-Recomended is to add your own comments about each executed command. - [x]
+Recomended is to add your own comments about each executed command. ✔️

 Do the following: